Communicating over Filter-and-Forward Relay Networks with Channel Output Feedback: Noiseless Channel Output Feedback for a Three-terminal Relay

 Note that the notion of $(N, L)-$block feedback capacity~($C_{\rm{FB}, N, L}$) in (\ref{eq:nlcapacity1}) for the original three-terminal relay channel holds for any time varying noise process.
 However the limiting feedback capacity for any arbitrary noise process may not exist.
 In the event that the limit exists, we define the feedback capacity as

 \begin{lemma} The $(N, L)-$block feedback capacity optimization for the $L-$tap three-terminal relay is given by

-where the maximization is performed over all positive semidefinite symmetric matrices $\bK_s$, all strictly lower triangular matrices $\bB$, and all lower triangular $L-$banded Toeplitz matrices $\bH$ (see (\ref{def_H})) with all ones along the principal diagonal. \end{lemma} \begin{proof} WLOG assume that we are provided with the set of filter taps, i.e., $\bH$.
+where the maximization is performed over all positive semidefinite symmetric matrices $\bK_s$, all strictly lower triangular matrices $\bB$, and all strictly lower triangular $L-$banded Toeplitz matrices $\bH$ (see (\ref{def_H})). \end{lemma} \begin{proof} WLOG assume that we are provided with the set of filter taps, i.e., $\bH$.
 In the presence of effective noise $\widetilde{\bz}$ given by (\ref{pr:covar_n}) and a noiseless feedback link, it has been shown in \cite{CoPo89} that the optimal input signal is given by

 where $\bs$ is a signal vector dependent on just the message $\btheta$ and $\bB$ is a strictly lower triangular matrix to enforce causality at the source.
 As a result, the received signal $\widetilde{\by}$ can be written as